Paul Magnette: Mayor of Charleroi

 The participation of the citizen is at the heart of municipal policy.
 The town has set up a citizens’ municipal council, participatory councils and district intermediaries and has even increased the participatory budgets.
-Within the scope of the economic consequences of the Covid-19 pandemic, in June 2020, the municipality decided that every inhabitant would receive the equivalent in local currency, the Carol’Or, of 20 euro.
+Within the scope of the economic consequences of the COVID-19 pandemic, in June 2020, the municipality decided that every inhabitant would receive the equivalent in local currency, the Carol’Or, of 20 euro.
 An amount of 4 million euro has been released, thus making the Carol’Or the most widespread local currency in Europe.

+His tenure ended in December 2024 following the election, in which he chose to run but declined to assume the mayoral position, instead allowing Thomas Dermine to take the role.
+He said he would devote himself to leading the opposition within the future government in Wallonia and at the federal level.

 Minister-President of the Walloon Government

 After the regional elections of 25 May 2014, Paul Magnette became Minister-President of the Government of Wallonia.

 In October 2016, on behalf of the Belgian government and at the end of several sessions of discussions, reflections and hearings, he opposed the signing of CETA (Comprehensive Economic and Trade Agreement) between the European Union and Canada, thereby blocking the ratification process which postponed the European Union-Canada summit during which the treaty was to be officially signed on 27 October 2016, to the great displeasure of the other members of the European Union and of Canada.
 Several foreign media channels made reference to the speech he gave in the Walloon Parliament on 14 October 2016, particularly in France where he was the subject of a special programme on the Arte channel.

 On 28 July 2017, Paul Magnette was obliged to leave his position after a reversal of the alliance.
 He chose to abandon his position as a Walloon deputy in order to continue his role as mayor of Charleroi, thereby respecting his pledge with regard to not holding a dual mandate.